|

 So with this being said, please do not ask me to predict your cats adult weight.

-I will tell you how one kitten in a litter relates to the others of that litter, or other litters I have had, but dont expect me to guarantee you a certain size cat at adulthood, as much depends on the care and nutrition you give the kitten.
+but dont expect me to guarantee you a certain size cat at adulthood, as much depends on the care and nutrition you give the kitten.

 "Wolfman" is going to Koontopia Cattery in Kentucky!